mitya8128/auto_analyze/README.md

 - Checks for Python type hints in function arguments and return types.
 - If a type hint is present, it inserts a corresponding isinstance check.
 - If no type hints are provided, the tool falls back to a general None check.
+- So, consequently, additionally to CrossHair checks, it could serve as additional python type-checking tool